fmacca/poly-rooting-algo/README.md

  The format of the names of the files for the simulations is the following:
  *Degree00_NoiseXxxxx_SimulYyyyyYyyyYy*,
- where
+ where:
- - Xxxxx: Circular, Diagonal, FullMatrix
+ - *Xxxxx*: Circular, Diagonal, FullMatrix
- - YyyyyYyyyYy: a description of the simulation (e.g. BiasVsIter, MseVsSomething, ...)
+ - *YyyyyYyyyYy*: a description of the simulation (e.g. BiasVsIter, MseVsSomething, ...)